Nikolai von Meck: Life

 He entered the Imperial College of Law in St. Petersburg.
 Deciding to give up a career in law and devote himself exclusively to the railway business, he asked his mother permission to leave school without receiving his degree.
-His lack of higher education did not stop him; having worked as a depot fireman, engineer, and clerk on the Nikolaev Railway, in 1884, he was named a candidate member of the Board of the Moscow-Ryazan railway.
+His lack of higher education did not stop him; having worked as a depot fireman, engineer, and clerk on the Nikolaev Railway, in 1884, he was named a candidate member of the Board of the Moscow–Ryazan Railway.
 On November 1, 1890, he was named a full Member of the Board.

-In April 1891, he was appointed chairman of the Moscow-Kazan railway.
+In April 1891, he was appointed chairman of the Moscow–Kazan Railway.
 For more than a quarter-century, up to the nationalization in 1918, his name was linked to actively expanding the company and its involvement in developing the Russian transport system.
-For the first nine years of his management the length of the lines of the Moscow-Kazan railway increased from 233 kilometers to 2,100 kilometers.
-This included constructing the Ryazan-Kazan, Ruzaevka-Penza-Szyran-Hinds, Inza-Simbirsy and Timiryazevo-Nizhny Novgorod lines.
+For the first nine years of his management the length of the lines of the Moscow–Kazan Railway increased from 233 kilometers to 2,100 kilometers.
+This included constructing the Ryazan–Kazan, Ruzaevka–Penza–Szyran–Hinds, Inza–Simbirsy and Timiryazevo–Nizhny Novgorod lines.
 Achievements of the company were due to von Meck's technical policy to ensure the professionalism of staff, modernization of technical equipment, the thoroughness of the design and survey works.
 He enjoyed a well-deserved reputation not only from its own employees and business partners, but also in government circles and among members of the ruling house.
 The composition of the company's shareholders included major banks of Russia.

-In 1903, as chairman of the Board of the Moscow-Kazan Railway, responsible for organizing the pilgrimage of Nicholas II and his family in the Sarov monastery.
+In 1903, as chairman of the Board of the Moscow–Kazan Railway, responsible for organizing the pilgrimage of Nicholas II and his family in the Sarov monastery.
 Nikolai von Meck at the beginning of Russian-Japanese War led charity cargoes sent to the Far East Department of the Committee of Grand Duchess to raise funds in aid of the army under the shadow of the Russian Red Cross Society.

 To promote training, he opened technical schools and the Company participated in the dissemination of educational books.
 It supported the organization of consumer cooperatives for the supply of railroad products.

 In 1912, the Moscow-sorting station began to build an apartment building, and the station Prozorovskaya founded a settlement, offering employees loans for purchase of plots in the amount of three-year salary for a period of 10 years.
 The project involved the improvement of electricity and telephone networks, water supply, tram lines, hospitals, buildings of public meetings.
 Full implementation of plans was thwarted when the war began in 1914.

 In 1899, he bought one of the first motor cars in Russia due to his interest in motor sport racing.
-In 1903 he helped found and became the first head of the Moscow Automobile Club, the organising and participating in the first Russian automobile races in 1910–11.
+In 1903 he helped found and became the first head of the Moscow Automobile Club, the organising and participating in the first Russian automobile races in 1910–1911.
 He owned the Moscow license plates 84, 588 and 679.

+Grand Duchess Elizabeth Feodorovna said that he was "an honest servant of the King and Fatherland".